SHTOOLS/SHTOOLS/src/fdoc/shmtcouplingmatrix.md

 :   `M_{ij} = Sum_{l=0}^L Sum_{k=1}^K a_k S_{hh}^{k}(l) [ C_{l0j0}^{i0} ]^2`

 where `a_k` are the taper weights, `S_{hh}` is the power of the window, and `C` is a Clebsch-Gordon coefficient.

+Note that this routine returns the "full" coupling matrix of dimension (`lmax` + `lwin` + 1, `lmax` + 1).
+When multiplied by a global input power spectrum with bandwidth `lmax`, it returns the output power spectrum with a bandwidth of `lmax` + `lwin`.
+In doing so, it is implicitly assumed that input power spectrum is exactly zero for all degrees greater than lmax.
+If this is not the case, the ouput power spectrum should be considered valid only for the degrees up to and including `lmax` - `lwin`.

 # References